ngeor/blog/about.md

 I mostly blog about programming, continuous delivery, testing, automation, code quality.

+## Cookies and Tracking

+This website is using Google Analytics.

 ## Meta

 This blog is powered by [jekyll](https://jekyllrb.com/) and